richardschoen/howtostuff/ibmigccgetstarted.md

 }
 ```

-Save the source member and then compile with the following commands
+Save the source member and compile the hello program with the following commands
 ```
 cd /gccsamples
 gcc -o hello hello.c